KenYew/python-playground/HIDDEN.md

 ---
 ## 🟨 [Search in a Rotated Array](https://www.educative.io/courses/grokking-the-coding-interview/RMPVM2Y4PW0)
 >* Given an array of numbers which is sorted in ascending order and also rotated by some arbitrary number, find if a given ‘key’ is present in it.
 >* Write a function to return the index of the ‘key’ in the rotated array.
 If the ‘key’ is not present, return -1.
-You can assume that the given array does not have any duplicates.
+>* The function must be able to handle duplicates in the input array.
 ##### Example 1:
 - [x] Input: [10, 15, 1, 3, 8], key = 15
 - [x] Output: 1